getsentry/sentry-ruby/README.md

 ### Environments

-By default events will be sent to Sentry in all environments except 'test', 'development', and 'cucumber'.
+By default, events will be sent to Sentry in all environments.
+If you do not wish to send events in an environment, we suggest you unset the ```SENTRY_DSN``` variable in that environment.

-You can configure Raven to run only in certain environments by configuring the `environments` whitelist.
+Alternately, you can configure Raven to run only in certain environments by configuring the `environments` whitelist.
 For example, to only run Sentry in production:

 ```ruby
 Raven.configure do |config|